 An estate plan is an important part of planning for the future for anyone, regardless of marital status.
 It will ensure that the assets you worked for will go to the people you choose.

 We hope these tips help you with your estate planning needs.
 Remember, if you missed our previous blog post, be sure to visit back with it, here.

 If you need a durable power of attorney written up, it’s a good idea to contact an estate lawyer in Cary.
-All of the aspects that might need to be included in the durable power of attorney can be documented by contacting Eldreth Law Firm, PC.
+All of the aspects that might need to be included in the durable power of attorney can be documented by contacting Eldreth Law Firm, PLLC.
 Our lawyer can help you understand the process and limitations.